 In deciding how to present an exhibit, one needs to ask the question “To what degree can, or should, these elements be taken out of context?”
 Is it feasible, is it even appropriate or accurate, to display them in a museum?
 Or does the problematic nature of museum display more than offset any potential value?
 Do we present the anthropology and not the art?
 (All function and no form?)
 Do we present the art, and not the anthropology?
 (All form and no function?)
 What magical alchemy is required to balance them?

-The troubling 1999 online exhibit on “potlatches” presented by Harvard University’s Peabody Museum is a perfect example of what NOT to do.
+The troubling online exhibit on “potlatches” presented by Harvard University’s Peabody Museum was a perfect example of what not to do.

 The display is presented in sort of a slideshow format, an internet analogue to individual wall- or floor-mounted display cases.
 A single photograph or small group of photographs provides the visual, and a paragraph or two of explanatory text replaces the index card of ethnographic data familiar to most museum-goers.
 The exhibit is easy to “stroll” through; every attempt has been made to recreate the feel of walking through a museum, and I believe that they have succeeded – all triumphs and shortcomings intact.